AngSin/prepo-assignment/README.md

 - Once the application has completed importing all WETH transfers you can test by adding your address to the link:
 - http://localhost:3000/transfers?address=<YOUR_ADDRESS>&limit=10&offset=0.
 Then visiting it.
 An invalid address will result in a bad request.
-- to maintain server load, `limit` and `offset` properties are mandatory
+- To maintain server load, `limit` and `offset` properties are mandatory
+- For testing inbound/outbound transfers you can pass the query param `direction` to the request for e.g. `?direction=out`.
+Acceptable fields are

 ### Running locally for DEV: